GaryAB/Solax-Power-Meter/Manual/Using the Control Panel.md

 The batteries will always charge from solar power, whichever button is pressed.

 The bottom row controls the battery discharge.
-You can adjust the discharge times in a similar way to the charge times Pressing **Block** will prevent the batteries from discharging Pressing **Force** will force the batteries to discharge to the house.
+You can adjust the discharge times in a similar way to the charge times.

+Pressing **Block** will prevent the batteries from discharging

+Pressing **Force** will force the batteries to discharge to the house.

 Pressing **Export** will force the batteries to discharge, but any excess power not required by the house will be sent to the grid.

 Do not forget to press **Return** to close the Control Panel after you have used it as that will allow the script to continue.